 Thus, accumulation of VLDL, which also contains triglyceride, will be a type IV hyperlipoproteinemia,

 and this may either be primary or secondary hypertriglyceridemia.
 Is that clear?

 And how important is this?
 Very.
 The reason to say that is the following, of all this hyperlipoproteinemia,

 which one seems to be a little bit more common?

-to repeat over and over again.
+Not to worry, all of this we're going to repeat over and over again.

-At this point, we are just giving you two schematics of which,
+At this point, we're just giving you two schematics of which how your patient